mauilion/mauilion-hugo/content/posts/kind-k8s-testing.md

 Before we move on.
 Let's talk about what's happening when we run `kind build node-image --image=mauilion/node:77523`

-kind is setup to build this image using a container build of kubernetes.
-This means that kind will "detect" where your local checkout of k8s.io/kubernetes is and then mount that into a container and build all the bits.
+`kind` is setup to build this image using a container build of kubernetes.
+This means that `kind` will "detect" where your local checkout of `k8s.io/kubernetes` is via your `${GOPATH}` then mount that into a container and build all the bits.

 the node image will contain all binaries and images needed to run kubernetes as produced from your local checkout of the source.

 This is a PRETTY DARN COOL thing!

 This means that I can easily setup an environment that will allow me to dig into and validate particular behavior.

+Also this is a way to iterate over changes to the codebase.

 Alright let's move on.